mdsrosa/mozio_drawing_tool/README.md

 <img src="mozio_drawing_tool/static/images/mozio_validate_point.png" width="480" />

 #### How to use it
 Click anywhere on the map to find out if that point is within a bounding box or not.
-If it doesn't find any Companies in that point it will tell you that that point is available.
+If there is one, it will put a marker on the spot and show the company's name that servers in that region.

 ## Tests